When it comes to defining the target audience of your marketing campaigns, you may have heard about the concept of market segmentation.

 Geographic segmentation is a subset of demographic segmentation.
 Here, we identify different target customer groups based on their location.

-This differs in use case from simpler demographic segmentation because it works on the principle that individuals tend to have needs, preferences and interests that are in line with their geographies.
+This differs in a use case from simpler demographic segmentation because it works on the principle that individuals tend to have needs, preferences and interests that are in line with their geographies.
 Geographic location can be strongly correlated with other factors relevant to positioning, such as socio-economic grouping informing the price point.

 For this reason, geographic segmentation, along with other types of demographic segmentation, is open to criticism of introducing bias into how targeting is performed.